Yasaman621-laval/MAPSPEN/README.md

 Tahernezhad, Y. (2025).
 Development of Novel Statistical Methods for Genetic Architecture Estimation and Polygenic Risk Score Construction Across Traits, Populations, and Sexes.
 PhD Thesis, Université Laval.

 ---

-Let me know if you’d like a shorter version for CRAN-style, or want me to generate the matching `DESCRIPTION` file or vignette outline.